VitorGois/poc-typescript-nestjs-excel/README.md

 ### Committing

-Commit messages follows conventions of [@commitlint/config-conventional](https://www.npmjs.com/package/@commitlint/config-conventional), which in short accepts one of its `types` followed by a scope (optional) and a description.
+Commit messages follows conventions of [@commitlint/config-conventional](https://www.npmjs.com/package/@commitlint/config-conventional), which in short accepts one of its `types` followed by a scope and a description.

 **Types**